diantonioandrea/CLIbrary/docs.md

 ### CLIbrary

-**CLIbrary** is *a standardized collection of CLI utilities written in Python to handle commands, I/O and files*.
+**CLIbrary** is *a comprehensive Python library of standard CLI utilities for convenient command, I/O, and file handling*.
 This means it is a set of functions that simplifies writing programs based on it by providing a coherent environment.

 **CLIbrary** provides functions to:
 * Manage a CLI interface through command-and-options handling.